FOREX-Yen hits 9-month low vs dollar, euro holds firm

 * Commodity currencies lose lustre for now

-nine-month low against the dollar on Monday as the break of a
+to a nine-month low against the dollar on Monday as the break of

 The Japanese currency has retreated in recent weeks